widemeadows/PiecewiseG1BezierFit/README.md

 To use this, you must, at minimum, specify the number of knot points, i.e., the number data points that will be used by the optimization routines to make this fit.
 Optionall, you can specify the knot points themselves, which increases the reliability of a fit.
 The thesis shows some pretty tough examples.
 Note that Lane's approach guarantees G1 continuity (directions of adjacent tangent vectors are identical) between the cubic Bézier segments, i.e., smooth joints.
 However, there can be discontinuities in curvature (changes in direction of second derivative).

-I have reimplemented the code, updating it to modern MATLAB (R2015b).

 ## Examples